 - Subject + passive reporting verb + to infinitive*

-*Remember that different types of infinitive can be used (simple, continuous, perfect or perfect continuous: to work, to be working, to have worked, to have been working).
+*Remember that different types of infinitive can be used (simple- to accept, continuous- to be accepting, perfect- to have accepted, or perfect continuous- to have been accetping).

 Both these structures are used, but the first one is probably the most usual because it can be used with almost any sentence: